eagles-project/skywalker/docs/output.md

 ## NaNs

-Sometimes a Skywalker program emits a NaN, either as the result of pathelogical numeric arithmetic or as an indicator that the value is undefined.
+Sometimes a Skywalker program emits a NaN, either as the result of pathological numeric arithmetic or as an indicator that the value is undefined.
 In this case, the value is written using Python's `nan` representation.
 This ensures a faithful translation for all data, no matter what the circumstance.

 ## Array-Valued Outputs

-Just as you can store multiple values in a single input array parameter, a Skywalker program can write outputs with multiple values stored in an array.
+Just as you can store multiple values in a single input array parameter, you can write outputs with multiple values stored in an array.
 And just as input array parameters are indicated with two sets of braces in a YAML input file, output array values are similarly indicated with two sets of braces, even for ensembles having only a single member.
+The syntax is easy and intuitive, mostly because YAML and Python use the same format for defining lists.

 Skywalker doesn't impose any structure on array-valued outputs--for example, it's possible to write arrays with different sizes to an output variable--so